totiffany/totiffany.github.io/_posts/2018-02-15-4-Things-I-Dislike-About-Minimalism.md

 ---
 published: true
+description: >-
-description: What's not to like about minimalism?
+  What's not to like about minimalism?
 To be clear, I think there's a difference between the heart of minimalism and the kind of minimalism we're seeing on Pinterest and Instagram.
-The things I dislike about minimalism have to do more with what I'd call "aesthetic minimalism," which is, in a word, trendy.
+The things I dislike about minimalism have to do more with what I'd call "aesthetic minimalism."
 ---
 What's not to like about minimalism?
 To be clear, I think there's a difference between [the heart of minimalism](http://redletterdayblog.com/What-I-Love-About-Minimalism) and the kind of minimalism we're seeing on Pinterest and Instagram.
 The things I dislike about minimalism have to do more with what I'd call "aesthetic minimalism," which is, in a word, trendy.